SURGroup/UQpy/docs/source/scientific_machine_learning/neural_networks/index.rst

 Neural Networks
 ===============
-This file is a placeholder for the Neural Network documentation.
+This is a brief introduction to the mathematical theory behind neural networks to familiarize the reader with our choice of notation and highlight the difference between neural networks and neural operators.

 Neural Operators - Theory
 ^^^^^^^^^^^^^^^^^^^^^^^^^